cilium/cilium/Documentation/architecture.rst

 Architecture Guide
 ==================

 The goal of this document is to describe the components of the Cilium architecture, and the different models for deploying Cilium within your datacenter or cloud environment.
-It focuses on the higher-level understanding required to run a full Cilium deployment and understand its behavior.
-You can then use the more detailed Cilium Installation & Configuration Guide to understand the details of setting up Cilium.
+It focuses on the higher-level understanding required to run a full Cilium deployment.
+You can then use the more detailed :ref:`admin_guide` to understand the details of setting up Cilium.

-TODO: fix reference

 Cilium Components
 -----------------